-My mother yanked me off the couch, slung me to the middle of the den, and yelled, “Look at me!”
+My mother jerked me off the couch, slung me to the middle of the den, and yelled, “Look at me!”

 But it would be at madness.
 She had not been well for most of my fifteen years: she tormented the household with inexplicable yet routine fits of rage and depression that were ugly to witness and ugly now to recall.

 So I met her stare evenly.
 How many times had I stood in that same spot while she screamed two inches from my nose?
 But this time she staggered me with a hard slap.
 For nothing.
 And like nothing, it was over.